What You’ll Learn

 The Data Access Object (DAO)

-The DOA class is the class that understands how to access the database.
+The DAO class is the class that understands how to access the database.
 It knows about the various tables, the record structures, the relationships between the tables and how to query and retrieve data, as well as how to store it.

-Here’s our DOA so far:
+Here’s our DAO so far:

 public class CustomerDAO {